karpetrosyan/hishel/docs/userguide.md

 It is always preferable to use transports that `Hishel` offers for more dependable and predictable behavior.

-We advise you to read the [transports documentation](https://www.python-httpx.org/advanced/#custom-transports) if you have never used `HTTPX's transports` before before continuing.
+We advise you to read the [transports documentation](https://www.python-httpx.org/advanced/#custom-transports) if you have never used `HTTPX's transports` before continuing.

 We can divide the httpx library into two parts: the transports and the rest of the httpx library.
 Transports are the objects that are **actually making the request**.